 What Are Ombré Brows?

-Ombré shading is a semi-permanent eyebrow styling technique that uses a small machine to place extremely thin dots of pigment into the skin, creating a soft-shaded brow pencil look.
+Ombré brows is a brow style that uses ombré shading, a semi-permanent eyebrow styling technique that uses a small machine to place extremely thin dots of pigment into the skin, creating a soft-shaded brow pencil look.

 For most beauty lovers, leaning into your mirror to precisely fill in your eyebrows is the most stressful part of your routine.
 Ombré shading graces you with one to three years of low maintenance for your brows.
-If you're interested in added drama, brush through with the Anastasia Beverly Hills Brow Gel ($22) or Soap Brow ($25).
+If you're interested in added drama, brush through with the Anastasia Beverly Hills Strong Hold Clear Brow Gel ($22) or WBCo.
+Soap Brows ($16).

 The Benefits of Ombré Brows